atomicrobot/Carbon-Android/README.md

 ## Project Setup

 ### Setting up a new project
-- `git clone git@github.com:madebyatomicrobot/android-starter-project.git`
+- `git clone git@github.com:atomicrobot/Carbon-Android.git`
-- `cd android-starter-project`
+- `cd Carbon-Android`
 - Download Python if needed https://www.python.org/downloads/
 - `python renamePackage.py com.demo.mobile`
-- (optional) Rename the project directory from `android-starter-project` to something meaningful.
+- (optional) Rename the project directory from `Carbon-Android` to something meaningful.
 - (optional) Add a git remote to the project (a clean repository has been setup for you).
 - (optional) Adding a new activity: `./gradlew app:screen -Ppackage=com.demo.mobile -Pscreen=SignIn`